mahmoudimus/ExcaliburEnvironmentGCP/README.md

 ### Disk size and memory

-In the `Vagrantfile` there is a line that says `config.disksize.size = "10GB"` which basically allows you to set the disk size of the virtual machine (In GB as suggested by the `GB` following the number).

-You will also find a line saying `vb.memory = 5120` which allows you to set the memory size for the virtual machine (in bites).

 Check the above requirements to make sure the machine still works properly.
 As a side note: If you want to run the full latex installation, then 10GB might not be enough (it should take around 6GB).